tobyweston/blog/source/_posts/2014-11-25-scala-learning-curve.md

 When you're adopting Scala, make a deliberate decision about where you want to be on the continuum, be clear about _why_ and use my learning curve as a way to gauge your progress.

-I've developed a course exclusively for [Pluralsight](http://bit.ly/1DsYl9f) to help Java teams make the transition to Scala.
-If you're interested and liked this post, [check it out](http://bit.ly/1DsYl9f).
+I've developed a video course exclusively for [Pluralsight](http://bit.ly/1DsYl9f) to help Java teams make the transition to Scala.
+If you're interested and liked this post, [check it out](http://bit.ly/1DsYl9f) or read my book [Learn Scala for Java Developers](http://amzn.to/1M0w9jZ).